How can I produce high-quality recordings for my BigMarker sessions?

 Optimize the quality of your BigMarker recording by increasing the resolution of your video

-Start by optimizing the resolution of your own device.
-To optimize the quality of recordings produced on your device, we recommend using a screen resolution of 1920x1080.
+Start by optimizing the resolution of your own camera.
+We recommend using a screen resolution of 1920x1080, the maximum resolution of the webcast stream.

 Use the following resources to change the screen resolution of your Mac or PC device.